kedgeproject/kedge/docs/file-reference.md

 ```

-Each service gets converted into a Kubernetes service and ingresses respectively.
+Each service gets generated into a Kubernetes service and ingresses respectively.

 #### name